-A sustainable paradise surrounded by the Indian Ocean, Soneva Fushi is one of the few resorts in the Maldives that has it all - service, laid-back luxury, and a slow life attitude.
+A sustainable paradise surrounded by the Indian Ocean, Soneva Fushi is one of the few resorts in the Maldives that has it all: service, laid-back luxury, and a slow life attitude.

-Imagine being dropped off in the middle of the Indian Ocean, on a small dingy of a dock, where different shades of clear turquoise water surround you.
-You can’t see anything around you, except for a few curious fish below and just as you’re debating jumping into that water, you see a speed boat come towards you.
+Imagine being dropped off in the middle of the Indian Ocean on a small dingy of a dock, where different shades of clear turquoise water surround you.
+You can’t see anything around you, except for a few curious fish below and just as you’re debating jumping into that water, you see a speedboat come towards you.
 But that speedboat isn't just any speedboat, it’s a luxury vessel, full of friendly attendants, fresh coconut water and cold towels to cool you down, as you make your way to a private island.
 Welcome to the start of our journey to Soneva Fushi.

-Its was designed like a comfortable, modern version of the traditional beach huts of the region, definitely continuing the barefoot luxury theme!
-It had a palm thatched roof and wooden furniture, but also all the latest comforts you expect from a luxury hotel.
+It was designed like a comfortable, modern version of the traditional beach huts of the region, definitely continuing the barefoot luxury theme!
+It had a palm thatched roof and wooden furniture, but also all of the latest comforts you expect from a luxury hotel.
 We could have stayed in our room the entire time if we wanted to, and our Mr. Friday would make sure that we had everything we needed.
 Our advice however is don't!
 Get out and explore the island, it’s beautiful and who knows when you will be back in a place as special as this.

 I have a sweet tooth, so perhaps my favorite food option wasn’t actually a restaurant at all.
-Their round the clock ice cream parlor (serving some of the best gelato and ice cream we’ve ever had...on par with Italy) is a unique and very special feature which every hotel should have!
+Soneva's round the clock ice cream parlor (serving some of the best gelato and ice cream we’ve ever had...on par with Italy) is a unique and very special feature that every hotel should have!
 Delicious gelato, ice cream and toppings are available for you to help yourself to at any time!
 They also have a chocolate room with all kinds of chocolate creations.

-To keep you entertained between dips in the ocean and scoops of ice cream, the hotel has loads of amenities and excursions on offer.
-On our first night there, the entire island was invited to go by speedboat to a private island for canapes and cocktails.
+To keep you entertained between dips in the ocean and scoops of ice cream, the hotel has loads of amenities and excursions to offer.
+On our first night there, the entire island was invited to go by speedboat to a private island for canapés and cocktails.
 If you happen to be on property when they do this, it’s definitely worth it.
 If you’re not, you can always book this on your own, and make it a romantic date.

 One evening at sunset we went out looking for dolphins, and it really was as wondrous as people say.
 Dozens of the cute little dolphins were dancing around our boat.
-It was great to see them in their natural habitat, and although it appeared that they were performing for us, it was the dolphins who were in charge of the event and they were there because of their natural curiosity rather than being coerced.
+It was great to see them in their natural habitat, and although it appeared that they were performing for us, it was the dolphins in charge of the event, and they were there because of their natural curiosity rather than being coerced.
 It was just another of Soneva’s sustainable experiences, and it was probably the most memorable of the stay.

 The island is also home to a spa.
 The Six Sense Spa is in a wooden building towards the center of the island, and it is just as dreamy as the pictures depict.
 They offer all sorts of treatments and have a gym as well if you want to work off some of the ice cream and chocolate.
-I went on one of our days there, and had a full body massage.
+I went on one of our days there and had a full body massage.
 It was just what I needed!

-Soneva is another one of those bucket list properties.
+Soneva Fushi is another one of those bucket list properties.
 It has the paradise location and the owners have really made the most of it by building a great hotel.
 Knowing that they do all this in an ethical manner just helps you relax even easier.
-Make sure you plan your stay so you can visit their sister property Soneva Jani, which is on a nearby island.
+Make sure you plan your stay so you can visit their sister property, Soneva Jani, which is on a nearby island.
 Both are united by style, luxury and ethos, but each has its own subtle differences.
 Soneva Fushi is perfect for families or groups of friends looking to get together and have some privacy.